harshilsharma63/node-style-guide/Readme.md

 You may want to use [editorconfig.org](http://editorconfig.org/) to enforce the formatting settings in your editor.
 Use the [Node.js Typescript Style Guide .editorconfig file](.editorconfig) to have indentation, newslines and whitespace behavior automatically set to the rules set up below.

-### 4 Spaces for indentation
+### 1 tab for indentation

-Use 4 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 1 tab for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

 ### Newlines